elixir-lang/elixir/README.md

     another_person.name % => 'johh_doe
     another_person.age  % => 24

 Notice in the example above that `set_ivar` returns a new object.
-This is expected because as Erlang is immutable, all objects in Elixir are also immutable.
+This is expected because as Erlang structures are immutable, all objects in Elixir are also immutable.
 Above we can see that the initial person object has not changed at all.

 ### The Object Graph